-- 1. Flush antifreeze from the waterlines (if antifreeze fill winterization procedure was performed). - 2.
-Close all drain valves. - 3.
-Turn Ice Maker Winterization Drain valve to the CLOSED position. - 4.
-Turn the water supply ON. - 5.
-Ensure the ice bin is in place and the wire shutoff arm is lowered to the ON position. - 6.
+- 1. Close all drain valves. - 2.
+Turn Ice Maker Winterization Drain valve to the CLOSED position.

+- 3. Turn the water supply ON. - 4.
+Ensure the ice bin is in place and the wire shutoff arm is lowered to the ON position. - 5.
 Allow the refrigerator to cool down to ice making temperature.
 Remember, this can take up to 24 hours.